Perfect for one or two, this pretty period cottage is an ideal base for exploring the rolling Borders countryside or the stunning heritage coast.

 Dining area with table and seating for two.

-Kitchen with gas hob, single oven, microwave, fridge/freezer, washing machine.
-Please note there is no dishwasher.
-Small round table with seating for two.
+Kitchen with gas hob, single oven, microwave, fridge/freezer, washing machine, dishwasher.
+Breakfast bar seating for two.

 Bathroom with bath with shower over, basin, heated towel rail, WC.